 The master's Geomatics (Delft University of Technology) primarily focuses on technical applications in the built environment.

 The Wageningen Geo-Information Science programme is broader in scope and allows you to focus on finding solutions to complex challenges in the green domain and in developing applications in areas like spatial planning, nature- and landscape management, sustainable agriculture and water management.
-The distinctive features of the Geo-Information Science master's is the combination of aspects from different domains.
+The distinctive features of the Geo-Information Science master are the combination of aspects from different domains.
 Thus, you are offered a broad choice to deepen your knowledge of certain domains, depending on your background and interests.